2004 Major League Baseball postseason: (2) Anaheim Angels vs. (4) Boston Red Sox

 This was the second postseason meeting between the Angels and Red Sox.
 They last met in the ALCS in 1986, which the Red Sox won in seven games before falling in the World Series.
 The Red Sox again defeated the Angels, this time in a sweep, to return to the ALCS for the third time in five years.

 Curt Schilling pitched six solid innings as the Red Sox blew out the Angels in Game 1 on the road.
 Pedro Martínez pitched seven solid innings as the Red Sox again blew out the Angels to take a 2–0 series lead headed home.
 Game 3 was a close offensive shootout that went into extra innings, which was won by the Red Sox as David Ortiz completed the sweep for the Red Sox with a walk-off two-run home run in the bottom of the tenth.

-Both teams would meet again in the NLDS in 2007 and 2009, with the Red Sox winning the former and the Angels winning the latter.
+Both teams would meet again in the ALDS in 2007, 2008, and 2009, with the Red Sox winning the former two and the Angels winning the latter.